-When North Carolina Campus Compact (NCCC) launched in 2002 with 15 college and university presidents committed to the public purposes of higher education, our focus was largely on promoting volunteer service and service-learning.
+When North Carolina Campus Engagement (NCCE), formerly NC Campus Compact (NCCC), launched in 2002 with 15 college and university presidents committed to the public purposes of higher education, our focus was largely on promoting volunteer service and service-learning.
 In time we came to see that our mission is much larger and more critical than we first imagined.
 Our work is about higher education's role in contributing to the vitality and the sustainability of our democracy, our nation, and our world.
 More than ever, there is an urgent need for higher education to embrace its responsibility to: